Borders Green Energy

 Nibe ground source heat pump - click image to expand

-If installing underfloor heating and a heat pump to ensure low fuel costs for the lifetime of your property is not enough incentive, subject to your eligibility, the Energy Saving Trust offer grants for the installation of renewable energy devices.
-Check your eligibility by visiting their web site here.
-If you're Scotland, click here for more information.
+If installing underfloor heating and a heat pump to ensure low fuel costs for the lifetime of your property is not enough incentive, subject to your eligibility, the Energy Saving Trust/Home Energy Scotland offer grants for the installation of renewable energy devices in existing properties.
+Check your eligibility by calling Home Energy Scotland on 0808 808 2282.

-If you wish to claim a grant and/or loan, your installer must be MCS accredited for the installation of heat pumps.
+If you wish to claim a grant and/or loan for installing renewable technologies in your existing home, your installer must be MCS accredited for the the technology you wish to install.
 It's important to check that your installer is on the MCS register because if they are not, you will not be able to claim the grant or loan.
 MCS accredited installers are annually audited for their admin procedures, quality of installation, and compliance with MCS standards.
 You can check the database here.
 Our MCS accreditation number is NAP 14681, in the name of Borders Underfloor Heating Ltd.

 All installation photographs on this web site are our own work, and are copyright.